IRTF-HRPC/drafts/draft-feminism.md

 ### 3.2.
 Usage of technology

 Beyond content, access implies the possibility to use, which means code, design, adapt and critically and sustainably use ICTs.
 As almost 75% of connected individuals are placed in the Global South
-[Whose Knowledge?], technology is developped mainly in rich countries where student quotas and jobs are filled mainly by men.
+{{WhoseKnowledge}}, technology is developped mainly in rich countries where student quotas and jobs are filled mainly by men.

-The concept of 'Internationalization' [rfc6365] refers to the practice of making protocols, standards, and implementations usable in different languages.
+The concept of 'Internationalization' {{rfc6365}} refers to the practice of making protocols, standards, and implementations usable in different languages.
 This is a first step to democratize the development of technology, allowing its implementation in non-English-speaking countries.

-However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the Internet infrastructure [rfc7704].
+However, there is still a long way to go in terms of inclusion of more diverse populations in the spaces of technology development and definition of protocoles and standards for the Internet infrastructure {{rfc7704}}.
 The presence of gendered subjects in the IETF RFCs and drafts archive demonstrates stereotyped male and feminine roles.
 On the other hand, the generalized mention of agents - as universal subjects - in those documents, ignores the existence of other corporealities, which includes non binary identities or with a marked physical difference.

 Building and engineering critical internet technology is a component of 'usage'.
 There are challenge the cultures of sexism and discrimination in all spaces, some of which can be found in existing RFCs
 [draft-terminology, others].

+## 4. Economy

-### 3.3.
+### 4.1.
 Free and open source

-The digital gender gap has relegated women and other marginalized groups to be internet users, adding content but usually not knowing how these platforms work.
-Promoting transparency [rfc 8280] and simplifying technical terminology is necessary to bridge the gap.
- * Terms upon which we create technology
+The digital gender gap has relegated women and other marginalized groups to be internet users, adding content for the benefit of the platform itself but without a deep understanding of how these platforms work.
+Promoting transparency {{RFC8280}} and simplifying technical terminology is necessary to bridge this gap.
+This requires shared terminology upon which technology is created to enable experimentation and values exchange.
+Not only that, but documenting, promoting, disseminating, and sharing knowledge about technology is at the heart of the long-standing free software community's ethos.
- * Terms upon which we experimenting with others' technology
- * Promoting, disseminating, and sharing knowledge about technology.
+This aligns with a feminist approach to technology.

- Freedom is not freedom for everyone, always.
+Given the established community of "free software", it is important to note that freedom is not freedom for everyone, always.
 It is important to identify different dimensions of freedom and how it is expressed in different contexts.

+### 4.2.
+Power and centralisation

+A feminist approach to technology requires a strong critique of capitalist power, centralisation of services and the logic of vertical integration while holding nuance for the tensions between trust, reliability and diversity.
+Centralisation of services is a current discussion in the IETF that should be informed by feminist critique of capitalist structures {{Arkko}}.

+## 5. Networked

+### 5.1.
+Freedom of assocation

+        * Identity Theft
+        * Invasion/attack Attacks on system security
+ * Connecting people across territories
+ * Creating opportunities for sustained feminist movement building
-* Add Economic here.
+ * Peering
+ * Choice, accountability and transparency

-### 3.4.
+### 5.2.
 Internet governance

-While there is no agreement regarding the ability of the Internet to negatively or positively impact on social behaviors, or shape desirable practices [rfc8280], while more women and diverse population participate in technical development spaces, as well as decision-making spaces, there will be greater possibilities for ICTs to reflect greater inclusiveness and enable less risky and harmful interactions [rfc7704].
+While there is no agreement regarding the ability of the internet to negatively or positively impact on social behaviors, or shape desirable practices [rfc8280], while more women and diverse population participate in technical development spaces, as well as decision-making spaces, there will be greater possibilities for ICTs to reflect greater inclusiveness and enable less risky and harmful interactions [rfc7704].